-Our assessments and observations indicated that pupil behaviour, wellbeing and mental health were significantly impacted last year, primarily due to COVID-19-related issues.
-The impact was particularly acute for disadvantaged pupils.
-We used pupil premium funding to provide wellbeing support for all pupils, and targeted interventions where required.
-We are building on that approach with the activities detailed in this plan and will use carry forward to continue this work into 22/23 as funding predictions will be lower next year.
+Our assessments and observations indicated that pupil behaviour, wellbeing and mental health has improved for the majority of children.
+Where the impact was still being felt, we used pupil premium funding to provide wellbeing support for specific pupils, and targeted interventions where required.
+We are building on that approach with the activities detailed in this plan and will use carry forward to continue this work into 22/23.